forgeManNation/igo_map/README.md

 ## Technology specification
 Aplication is full stack and backend is made in firebase cloud ecosystem.
-Each user has his own firestore database collection accesible after his authentification.
-App uses redux and everytime the users data change, users data are uploaded to firebase.
+Each user has its own firestore database collection accesible after his authentification.
+App uses redux and everytime the users data change, users data are uploaded to firebase firestore.
+App is styled with combination of .scss and bootstrap 5.

-## Technology used
-Aplication uses React, Leaflet Tailwind and Typescript.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).